 Some things don’t serve a sentimental purpose.
-They are just there because they might come to use at some point in the future.
+They are just there in case they might be of use in the future.
 These things often end up not being used at all.

-It wasn’t really until thru hiking the PCT in 2017 that I realised how many unnecessary things I had managed to acquire (and hold on to) in 22 years.
+It wasn’t really until thru-hiking the PCT in 2017 that I realized how many unnecessary things I had managed to acquire (and hold on to) in 22 years.
 It was impressive really.
 I mean, not enough to gain hoarder status, but definitely enough to make me uneasy.
 It was a way for me to pass time and fill holes where other things were missing.
-As soon as I returned home I started being more mindful about my belongings, and ultimately started minimising.
+As soon as I returned home I started being more mindful about my belongings and ultimately started minimizing.

 All this said, I do like things.
-Gadgets, gear and tech, I find most of it exciting.
-My goal is not to minimise until I eventually have nothing.
+Gadgets, gear, and tech, I find most of it exciting.
+My goal is not to minimize until I eventually have nothing.
 It’s about serving a purpose and/or sparking joy, as Marie Kondo would say.
 To figure out what those things are we often do need to start by having less.
-Because, as mostly anyone who has thru hiked, or done any form of extended, simple traveling would know; Having too many things usually just gets in the way of the experience.
+Because, as most anyone who has thru-hiked, or done any form of extended, simple traveling would know; Having too many things usually just gets in the way of the experience.

 I believe the things you carry should be the means to an end, not the end itself.
 Things themselves don’t seem to be intrinsically valuable.
 They have value because we give it to them.
 Partly in the memories they hold, and also in the way that we use them to simplify and enrich our lives.
 They do become valuable, even essential at times.

-On the AT in 2018 I carried the bare minimum.
+On the AT in 2018, I carried the bare minimum.
 Between 6 and 7 pounds of base weight (not counting food and water).
 This was partly to see how little it’s possible to carry and be somewhat “comfortable”, partly just as a challenge.
-I did find that there were struggles (such as sleeping on an 1/8 inch foam pad) and advantages (such as walking faster and having less injuries).
-In retrospect I’ve come to realise that the best option for me is not to shave every single gram in order to achieve an attractive number on the scale, the best option is balance.
+I did find that there were struggles (such as sleeping on an 1/8 inch foam pad) and advantages (such as walking faster and having fewer injuries).
+In retrospect I’ve come to realize that the best option for me is not to shave every single gram to achieve an attractive number on the scale; the best option for me, is balance.
 A balance between weight and comfort.
 Between minimalism and purpose.

-On that note; I want to eulogise a piece of gear that has traveled close to 5000 miles with me.
-It’s still semi functional, but not enough for me to trust on long hikes again.
+On that note; I want to eulogize a piece of gear that has traveled close to 5000 miles with me.
+It’s still semi-functional, but not enough for me to trust on long hikes again.

 My orange Montbell Versalite Rain Jacket.

-It didn’t always keep me entirely dry, but it had a rough job and did it well.
-It protected me from thunderstorms in the Sierra Nevada and from bugs in Oregon.
+It didn’t always keep me entirely dry, but it had a tough job and did it well.
+It protected me from thunderstorms in the Sierra Nevada and bugs in Oregon.
 It helped keep me warm in freezing temperatures and provided something to wear when all other clothing was being washed.
-It fought bravely against the rain in Pennsylvania and served as a caution sign on the top of my backpack in order to not be shot by hunters in Virginia.
+It fought bravely against the rain in Pennsylvania and served as a caution sign on the top of my backpack in hope of not being shot by hunters in Virginia.

 Now, after 4840 miles (give or take), the seams on the Montbell are leaking and the waterproof coating is worn out.
 It’s no longer reliable enough to carry.
 It’s honestly a little sad, but more than that I think there’s beauty to be found here.
 I found an immeasurable amount of value in a thing because of the way that I used it.
 For the entire lifespan of the jacket, it was useful and did exactly the things I asked of it in order to keep me comfortable and safe.

-Now, I obviously could have carried a number of other jackets and they would’ve done fine.
+Now, I obviously could have carried several other jackets and they would’ve done fine.
 But I didn’t.
 I carried this one and it served its purpose better than I could’ve ever expected.